-higher fee income due to lower ceded cost of insurance fees consistent with favorable equity market returns, which is offset in other expenses.
+• higher fee income due to lower ceded cost of insurance fees consistent with favorable equity market returns, which is offset in other expenses.

-The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in a lower effective tax rate in the current period compared to the prior period.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 11% in the current period compared to 20% in the prior period.
 Our effective tax rate differs from the statutory tax rate primarily due to the impact of the dividends received deduction.